 By my mid-20s I had made every mistake in the book.
 I had accumulated credit card debt across three cards with interest rates I didn’t fully understand.
 I had no emergency fund — so when my car needed $1,400 in repairs I put it on a card and made the minimum payment for two years.
 I had no investments.
 I had no plan.

-That experience changed everything for me.
-I became obsessed with understanding how money actually works.
-I read every personal finance book I could find.
-I studied compound interest, index fund investing, high-yield savings accounts, debt payoff strategies, insurance products, mortgage structures — all of it.
-Over 14 years I rebuilt my own financial situation from the ground up.
+That experience changed everything.
+For fourteen years I reviewed mortgage, auto, and personal loan applications for thousands of families across the Front Range.
+In parallel I became obsessed with understanding how money actually works — reading every personal finance book I could find, studying compound interest, index fund investing, high-yield savings accounts, debt payoff strategies, and mortgage structures.
+I rebuilt my own finances from the ground up using what I was learning professionally and what I was reading on my own time.

 Today I’m debt-free except for my mortgage, fully funded emergency fund, maxing out my Roth IRA every year, and finally building real wealth for my family.
 I’m not wealthy by Wall Street standards.
 But I’m financially secure in a way my parents never were — and I’m a dad now, which means I’m determined to give my kids the financial education I never had.